Good Time (Owl City and Carly Rae Jepsen song): Critical reception

-Chart performance
+Commercial performance

-In the US, the song debuted at No. 32 on the US Pop Songs chart and No. 18 on the Billboard Hot 100 for the week dated July 4, reaching No. 8 a few weeks after.
-The song is the second (and as of 2023, the most recent) to make the top ten on the chart for both artists; Owl City's first top ten single since "Fireflies", and Carly Rae Jepsen's first top-ten single since "Call Me Maybe."
-It sold a million in the United States by August 29, 2012, and was certified double-platinum by the RIAA.
-It sold 2,249,000 copies in the US in 2012.
+In the US, the song debuted at number 32 on the US Pop Songs chart and number 18 on the Billboard Hot 100 for the week dated July 11, reaching number eight a few weeks after.
+The song is the second (and, as of 2025, the most recent) to make the top ten on the chart for both artists; Owl City's first top ten single since "Fireflies", and Jepsen's second consecutive one after "Call Me Maybe."
+It had sold a million copies in the United States by August 29, 2012, and was certified double platinum by the RIAA.
+It sold 2,249,000 copies in the US by the end of 2012.

-In Canada and New Zealand, it peaked at No. 1, becoming Owl City's first number-one single and Jepsen's second in both countries.
-The song debuted at No. 17 on the UK Singles Chart on August 26, 2012.
-The song charted before the single release due to the song being available from Owl City's album, The Midsummer Station.
-It rose to No. 5 the following week, becoming Owl City's first top 5 UK hit since 2010's "Fireflies".
+It peaked atop the charts in Canada and New Zealand, becoming Owl City's first number one single and Jepsen's second in both countries.
+The song debuted at number 17 on the UK Singles Chart on August 26, 2012.
+It rose to number five the following week, becoming Owl City's first top 5 UK hit since "Fireflies" reached number 1 in early 2010, and Jepsen's second top 5 UK single of 2012.

 Music video

 Background

-The music video was directed by Declan Whitebloom and premiered on Vevo, with Young tweeting a link to the video on July 24, 2012.
+A teaser for the music video was released on June 20, 2012.
+The music video was directed by Declan Whitebloom and officially premiered via Vevo on July 24.
 Most of the video was shot at Silver Mine Lake in Harriman State Park in New York and the rest in New York City.
-The video features product placement from Fiat, Casio and Beats Electronics.